DLOAD Subroutine and VDLOAD Subroutine in ABAQUS

 Firstly, in the first workshop, we simulate a composite beam under sinusoidal loading.
 This sine load depends on the location of the load.
 Due to the composite nature of the material, mechanical properties such as Young’s modulus are given in different directions.
 Our solver type is General Static or Abaqus Standard.

 Workshop 2: Damage analysis of Explosion loading on the steel plate

 Explicitly, explosive loading is considered a complex type of loading.
-In the form of an example, by modeling a square sheet, we simulate this type of loading with the help of DLoad Subroutine.
+In the form of an example, by modeling a square sheet, we simulate this type of loading with the help of the DLoad Subroutine.
 This explosive load is the product of two functions.
-One of two functions is dependent on time and the other one is dependent on location.
+One of two functions is dependent on time, and the other one is dependent on location.
 We also teach how to consider ductile and shear damage to the material.
 Our solver in this workshop is dynamic explicit.
 An article about this workshop is also available to you.
 To see this article, click on this link.

 Workshop 3: applied load on Semi-spherical body in the water at different heights

 Archimedean force is a force exerted by a fluid on an object immersed in it in the opposite direction of the force of gravity and dependent on the mass of the body.
 Here we simulate this force in Abaqus software with DLoad Subroutine.
 To do this, we use the modeling of an incomplete bullet.
 The solver of this simulation is dynamic explicit type.
-Finally, we point out the difference between this simulation in software and in real conditions.
+Finally, we point out the difference between this simulation in software and real conditions.

 Workshop 4: Simulation of Hydroforming with Advanced functional fluid pressure load